gvwilson/thirdbit/src/fiction/iffy/index.md

 but nothing below her neck would pay attention to her.
-She had a moment to wonder if she was going to wet herself, and then the status lights on the superconducting ring came on and the ring began to hum a deep bass tone.
+She had a moment to wonder if she was going to wet herself, and then the status lights on the superconducting ring came on and it began to hum a deep bass tone.

 "You'd best get to a safe distance before the field tears your armor apart," Doctor Johel warned the captain as the tone went from bass to baritone to tenor.